ROCm/rocm_smi_lib/python_smi_tools/README.md

           DAMAGES CAUSED BY USE OF YOUR AMD GPU OUTSIDE OF OFFICIAL AMD SPECIFICATIONS OR OUTSIDE OF FACTORY SETTINGS ARE NOT COVERED UNDER ANY AMD PRODUCT WARRANTY AND MAY NOT BE COVERED BY YOUR BOARD OR SYSTEM MANUFACTURER'S WARRANTY.
-          Please use this utility with caution.
+          Use this utility with caution.

 Do you accept these terms? [y/N] y
 ================================ Set Valid sclk Extremum =================================